 Detailed engineering for the project is expected to be completed by the end of Q3 2019, to allow construction to commence in Q1 2020, and commissioning Q3/Q4 2021.

 Total Project Funding – $ 474 million

-A total amount of US$ 474 million (“Total Project Funding”) will cover costs from the beginning of the (Front-End Engineering Design) (“FEED”) phase (currently underway having commenced in September 2018), through to construction, commissioning, expected in Q1 2021, and into full production, expected in Q2/Q3 2021.
-The Total Project Funding includes US$ 68 million in working capital facilities.
+A total amount of $474 million (“Total Project Funding”) will cover costs from the beginning of the (Front-End Engineering Design” (“Feed”) phase, through to construction, with commissioning expected in Q3/Q4 2021.
+The total project funding includes US $68 million in working capital facilities.

 Management Team with a Proven Track Record

 (Petmin USA President & CEO and Petmin Group Director) (54)

 Bradley has been the driving force behind Petmin’s strategy in North America over the past eight years, culminating in the development of Petmin USA, and has overall executive responsibility for Petmin USA.
 Bradley is also responsible for the commercial aspects of the Petmin Group including business development, sales and group marketing.

 Bradley has 30 years of mining, finance and business development experience and was appointed a non-executive director of Petmin on November 30, 2005.
 He became Chief Operating Officer in February 2006.
 Prior to that, Bradley spent 10 years at Billiton Ltd (now BHP), was an investment banking consultant to The International Bank of South Africa, worked at Dresdner Kleinwort Benson, based in London, and was a founder and Chief Investment Officer of the New Africa Mining Fund.